-It is recommended you familiarise yourself with the conditions of the agreement or consider seeking independent advice on the implications of agreement conditions and your capacity to meet these conditions if funding is approved.
+It is recommended you familiarise yourself with the conditions of the agreement or consider seeking independent advice on the implications of agreement conditions and your capacity to meet these conditions.

 We will work with you to have agreements executed within 30 days of funding approval ('execute' means both you and the Commonwealth have signed the agreement).
 The offer may lapse if both parties do not execute the agreement within this time.